-Each Objective is assigned the earned numerical score by the evaluating office as stated above.
-The Goal rating is then computed bymultiplying the numerical score by the weight of each Objective within a Goal.
-These values are then added together to develop an overall numerical score for each Goal.
-For the purpose of determining the final Goal grade, the raw numerical score for each Goal will be rounded to the nearest tenth of a point using the standard rounding convention discussed below and then compared to Figure I-1.
-A set of tables is provided at the end of each Performance Goal section of this document to assist in the calculation of Objective numerical scores to the Goal grade.
+Each Objective is assigned the earned numerical score by each evaluating office as stated above.
+For an evaluating office, the Goal score is then computed by multiplying each Objective numerical score under that Goal by the weight assigned to that Objective by that office, and then adding these values together.
+For Goals 4.0-8.0, this determines the overall Goal score.
+For Goals 1.0-3.0, the overall Goal score is calculated by multiplying each evaluating office's Goal score by the office's cost-based weight, and then adding them.
+For the purpose of determining the eight Goal grades, the unrounded raw overall numerical score for each Goal will be rounded to the nearest tenth of a point using the standard rounding convention discussed below following Figure 2, and then will be compared to Figure 1.
+A set of tables is provided at the end of each Performance Goal section of this document to assist in the calculation from Objective numerical scores to the Goal grade.
 No overall rollup grade shall be provided.